rdlester/hermes/introAndTutorial.md

 First, we need to subscribe our Squares to Key and Mouse messages.
 Add the following lines to the end of `addSquare` in `GlitchyGroup`:

-	_world.subscribe(s, POConstants.UP);
+	_world.subscribe(s, POCodes.Key.UP);
-	_world.subscribe(s, POConstants.RIGHT);
+	_world.subscribe(s, POCodes.Key.RIGHT);
-	_world.subscribe(s, POConstants.DOWN);
+	_world.subscribe(s, POCodes.Key.DOWN);
-	_world.subscribe(s, POConstants.LEFT);
+	_world.subscribe(s, POCodes.Key.LEFT);
-	_world.subscribe(s, POConstants.Button.LEFT);
+	_world.subscribe(s, POCodes.Button.LEFT);

 The `subscribe` function in `World` will tell the PostOffice to subscribe an object to the specified type of message.
 The first argument is always the subscriber.
-The next arguments specify the messages the subscriber requires using constants from `POConstants`.
+The next arguments specify the messages the subscriber requires using values from `POCodes`.
+These values are a little like zip codes on an address: they nicely specify where the message was sent from.
+There are four categories of `POCodes`: `Key`, which denotes keyboard buttons; `Button`, which denotes buttons on a mouse (with the special value `NO` denoting mouse movements independent of buttons); `Click`, which denotes mouse actions such as `PRESSED`, `RELEASED`, and `DRAGGED`, and also includes `MOVED`, the action that occurs when the mouse is moved while no button is held down; and `OSC`, which contains default ports for networking.
+In addition to specifying subscriptions, `POCodes` are also used to check and compare messages, which is needed when something is subscribed to multiple addresses.

+In the above example, the first four lines subscribes our Square (`s`) to the four arrow keys, using the `UP`, `RIGHT`, `DOWN`, and `LEFT` codes from `POCodes.Key`.
+The last line subscribes the Square to messages from the left mouse button, using the code `LEFT` from `POCodes.LEFT`.

  The first four lines of the example subscribe the Square to messages sent by the arrow keys on the Keyboard.
 The last line subscribes the Square to messages sent by left clicks on the Mouse.
 However, we don't want our Square to be notified of every left mouse click; the Square only needs to know when it is clicked on itself.
 We can ask the PostOffice to send location-dependent Mouse messages by altering this last line to:

 	_world.subscribe(s, POConstants.Button.LEFT, s.getShape());